Time Tracking for Jira · Runs on Forge

 Quick start

-- Install the app from the Atlassian Marketplace into your Jira Cloud site (requires app install permission).
+- Install the app from the Atlassian Marketplace into your Jira Cloud site.

-- Use the + Add issue box to search by issue key or summary and add issues as rows.
+- Use + Add issue to search by key or summary and add issues as rows.

-- Click any Mon–Fri cell and type your time (e.g.
+- Click a Mon–Fri cell and type your time —

-1.5,1h 30m, or0:30).
+1.5,1h 30m, or0:30.
 It saves automatically as a Jira worklog. - When the week is done, click Submit for approval.
-The grid locks and your approver is notified in their Approvals tab.
+The grid locks and your approver is notified.

 The weekly grid

-Rows are issues, columns are Monday through Friday, and each cell holds the time you logged that day.
-The grid shows daily totals (per column), row totals (per issue), and a grand total.
-Use the arrows or This week to navigate between weeks.
+Rows are issues, columns are Monday–Friday, and each cell holds the time logged that day.
+The grid shows daily totals, row totals, and a grand total.
+Navigate weeks with the arrows or This week.

 Entering time

-Click a cell and type a duration.
-Accepted formats: a decimal number of hours (1.5), hours and minutes (1h 30m, 2h, 90m), or h:mm (0:30).
-Cells save on blur or Enter — there’s no save button.
-While a cell is saving it’s briefly locked so you can’t double-submit.
+Click a cell and type a duration: a decimal (1.5), hours and minutes (1h 30m, 2h, 90m), or h:mm (0:30).
+Cells save on blur or Enter — no save button.
+A saving cell is briefly locked so you can’t double-submit.
 Clearing a cell deletes that day’s worklog.

-The + Add issue search matches partial issue keys and summary text.
-A week holds up to 30 issue rows.
-Removing a row takes it off the week but keeps the logged time in Jira — removing a row never deletes worklogs (clear the cells if you want to remove time).
+The + Add issue search matches partial keys and summary text.
+A week holds up to 30 rows.

 Copy last week

-Copy last week carries last week’s issue rows into the current week with zero hours, so you can start from your usual set of issues instead of re-adding them.
+Copy last week brings last week’s issue rows into the current week with zero hours, so you start from your usual set instead of re-adding issues.

 Submit & approve workflow